samirak93/iCXMedia_DS/readme.md

 which is understandable.
 ```

-Looking at the main features - self care activities, each cluster has these characteristics:
+Looking at the main features - self care activities, each cluster has these
+ top characteristics:

 ```
 Cluster 0: Choosing appropriate clothing, avoid risk of abuse of drugs or chemicals